maxtyson123/MaxOS/README.md

    # Replace 'run' with 'gdb' on a debug build to make the kernel wait for gdb to attach on port 1234
    make run
    ```

+6. (OPTIONAL) I use CLion IDE for development, if  you want to use it too follow these steps for IDE features:
+    - Cmake
+      - Open CLion
+      - Select "Open or Import"
+      - Select the `CMakeLists.txt` file in the root directory of the project
+      - Make sure the profile is set to these settings:
+        - CMake: `cmake .. -DCMAKE_TOOLCHAIN_FILE=toolchain/CMakeToolchain.txt`
+        - Directory: `cmake-[release/debug]`
+      - Click "OK"
+      - Wait for CLion to index the project (this may take a while)
+    - Code Style
+      - Go to Settings -> Editor -> Code Styles -> (cog) -> Import Scheme -> C/C++ -> Import Scheme -> From `docs/Styles/ClionCodeStyleSettings.xml`
+    - Debugger
+      - Run a gdb build with `make gdb`
+      - Create new configuration: Edit Configurations -> Add -> Remote Debugger
+      -

 <p align="right">(<a href="#readme-top">back to top</a>)</p>